-If it appears to the Ombudsman that insufficient steps have been taken within a reasonable time after making a report and recommendations under section 56 in relation to a public body, public officer or councillor, the Ombudsman, after considering any comments of the relevant Minister, the chief executive officer of the public body or the mayor of the relevant council (as the case requires), may, as the Ombudsman thinks fit, cause to be laid before each House of Parliament a report on any matter to which the report, recommendations and comments (if any) relate.
+If it appears to the Ombudsman that insufficient steps have been taken within a reasonable time s.
+57 s.
+59 Part 6 - Investigation of public interest disclosures by the Ombudsman after making a report and recommendations under section 56 in relation to a public body, public officer or councillor, the Ombudsman, after considering any comments of the relevant Minister, the chief executive officer of the public body or the mayor of the relevant council (as the case requires), may, as the Ombudsman thinks fit, cause to be laid before each House of Parliament a report on any matter to which the report, recommendations and comments (if any) relate.